 03. Minimal design

-The information users are looking for on your site needs to be presented in a clean and simple way.
+The information users are looking for on your site needs to be presented in a clean and simple way (a website builder will help if you need to keep things simple).
 If any element of the page doesn’t need to be there, get rid of it.
 In terms of copy, communicating key information in fewer words is more effective than offering long bodies of text that users will skim read.
 Avoid clutter and keep decorative elements minimal; fewer distractions allow users to find what they’re looking for, faster.

 Keep design consistent across pages so users can easily find information.
 For example, the main menu should always have the same elements, no matter which page it features on.
 Similarly, clicks should always perform the same action – for instance, clicking on a link should always open it on a new window.
 Consistent design enables your users to learn how to navigate your site quickly and effectively.